Generic selectors

 Technologically advanced

-Aside from just its massive size – its capacity of 82,500 makes it considerably larger than Manchester United's Old Trafford – the MetLife Stadium is also incredibly modern.
+Aside from just its massive size, its capacity of 82,500 makes it considerably larger than Manchester United's Old Trafford.
+The MetLife Stadium is also incredibly modern.

-In addition to a 360-degree ribbon board that circulates the stadium and state-of-the-art cash registers designed to greatly reduce the amount of time used per transaction, the ground also possesses four huge display boards in each corner of the stadium.
-These boards are 30 inches by 118 inches, and ensure that every spectator inside the ground has an excellent view of any highlights or replays that are shown.
+These boards, measuring 30 inches by 118 inches, ensure that every spectator inside the ground has an excellent view of any highlights or replays that are shown.

 The MetLife Stadium has also been received incredibly well by critics throughout its 14-year lifespan.